to the Past

 triumphant smile after Leonard finally came out of it.

-"Now you're really talking crazy, Frank," said Leonard, harshly,
+"Now you're really talking crazy, Frank," said Leonard harshly

-a time machine, but I don't believe it works," he carried on
+invent a time machine, but I don't believe it works," he carried on

 vehemently.
-"I won't be convinced until you send me to another
+"I won't be convinced until you send me to another time

 period.
 Why don't you try to prove me wrong.
 Go ahead, give it a try;

 beam me away, Scottie, or whatever Star Trek wizard you think you